 The Scene Manager application programming interface exposes a unity like scene component development pattern.
 This allows script components to be attached to game objects like meshes, cameras and lights.
 Each component type has a ready, start, update, after and destroy function that will get called by the scene manager during it's life cycle.

 Shader Materials are used to assign unity standard and legacy shaders to native babylon material classes.
 Custom shaders are supportted if they follow the unity shader property naming standard.
 The universial shader material component encapsulates both Unity design time shader and babylon runtime shader information.
-Please refer to Unity Material Editor documentation for details on materials and shaders.
+Please refer to the Unity Material Editor documentation for details.

 Collision Meshes are generated to provided simple collision for each component type (box, sphere, capsule, wheel, mesh and terrain).
 This allows simple geometry to be be used for physics collisions and mesh intersections instead of the original detailed geometry.
-Please refer to Unity Collider Components documentation for details on colliders.
+Please refer to the Unity Collider Components documentation for details.

 Terrain Builder options are used to export dynamic terrain geometry generation at export time.
 Up to 12 textures and normal maps may be used to paint terrains.
 Texture atlas maps are created to optimize multiple terrain splat textures.
 Terrain mesh colliders are supported to optimize runtime collision checking.
 Colliders can be segmented up to 16 x 16 low poly collision meshes that cover the orginal high poly terrain surface.

 The terrain builder supports custom terrain splatmap shaders to allow design time editor access to the terrain render material.
 If no custom terrain splatmap material is selected, default options will be used.
-Please refer to Unity Terrain Settings documentation for details on custom terrain materials.
+Please refer to the Unity Terrain Settings documentation for details.

 Animation State is supported for both transform and skeleton animations.
 Transform animations are used to animate the position, rotation and scale of any light, camera or mesh.
 Skeleton animation are used to animate the bones of a skeletal mesh.
 Legacy Animation controls are used to enable standard bone key frame animations only.

 The newer standard Animator controls are used to enable the built-in Unity Mechanim humanoid animation rigging system.
-Please refer to Unity Animation Reference documentation for details on animations.
+Please refer to the Unity Animation Group documentation for details.

 Static Batching allows design time mesh combining.
 Game objects that are assigned to the Babylon Static layer are marked for mesh optimization at scene export.
 Meshes will automatically be grouped by material, combined, baked and serialized as a single mesh per material.
 Texture atlas materials are supported to increase multiple texture rendering optimizations.

 Navigation Mesh support is provided by Babylon-Navigation-Mesh.
 A path finder for AI agents.
-It use the A star and Funnel algorithms to calculate a path on a navigation mesh.
+It use the A Star and Funnel algorithms to calculate a path on a navigation mesh.
 The toolkit supports the unity navigation mesh generation tools to produced and serialize the navigation mesh geometry into your scene.
-Please refer to Unity Navigation Mesh documentation for details regarding navigation.
+Please refer to the Unity Navigation Mesh documentation for details.